Experimental beer: Hemp beer

 Some experimental beers may use unique ingredients that are not traditionally used in beer production, such as hemp seeds.
 The Lexington Brewing Company in the U.S. state of Kentucky has produced a hemp beer.
 Hilliard's Beer, a brewery in Seattle, Washington and Redhook Ale Brewery, a brewery in Woodinville, Washington jointly produced a beer named Joint Effort.
 The beer was created after marijuana was legalized for personal use in the U.S. state of Washington.

 Based upon existent beer styles

 Experimental beers may expound upon existing beer styles in various ways.

 Ale

 Hemp seeds have been used to produce hemp ales.
 Diamond Knot Brewing Company in the U.S. state of Washington and Firestone Walker Brewing Company in the U.S. state of California both produce hemp ales.
 The Firestone Walker Brewing Company's version was originally called Humboldt Hemp Ale, and was originally produced in Arcata, California, by Mario Celotto, a former football player for the Oakland Raiders.

 India pale ale

 Experimental India pale ale (IPA) beers that are produced and marketed to consumers include Belgian-style IPA, Session IPA/India session ale, Wild IPA, red IPA, herbed/spiced IPA and white IPA.
 Wild IPA beer production may utilize brettanomyces yeast during the primary or secondary fermentation process.
-Its use may produce a tropical flavor with pineapple-flavor notes.
+Its use may produce a tropical flavor with pineapple-flavored notes.